prajapatimehul/IBKR_AWS_Cloud_Hosted_Quant_Solution/ib-gateway-docker/README.md

 ## What is it?

-A docker image to run Interactive Brokers Gateway and TWS without any human interaction on a docker container
+This is a copy of much of Emanuel Fernandes work to provide a docker image to run Interactive Brokers Gateway and TWS without any human interaction on a docker container..

+The additions are another container running JupyterLab and hosting the two conrtaners on an AWS EC2 instance so they're always connected.

 It includes: